AgriDigital Migrates to AWS to Reduce Deployment Time by 50% and Fuel Expansion

 AgriDigital is an Australian technology startup that wants to simplify global agriculture supply chains.
 The company’s commodity management platform enables thousands of Australian farmers to connect with their supply chain network and manage contracts, deliveries, inventory, orders, and payments in real time.

-As the company grew, it had begun experiencing problems with its Microsoft .NET–based application environment, which was running on Microsoft Azure.
+As the company grew, it had begun experiencing problems with its Microsoft .NET–based application environment, which was running on another cloud service.
 “We started having more reliability issues, with increasing application downtime,” says Dominik Moreitz, head of engineering and DevOps lead for AgriDigital.
 “Even a few minutes of downtime can negatively impact our customers, such as truck drivers who use the application to track delivery schedules during harvest time.
 And there’s a financial impact, too.
 If invoices and payments are not processed quickly enough, people don’t get paid on time.”

 AgriDigital also needed more scalability, especially as the company planned to bring its services to the US market by September 2019.
 “Our .NET architecture was monolithic and not built to scale,” Moreitz says.
 “We knew we needed to modernize our platform to achieve our expansion goals.”